-I have felt for a few years now that fear stood at the head waters of all emotion, including those related to need.
-Additionally, what fear and need mean is not as straightforward as often thought, at least as I use those words.
-So before getting into the meat of this issue, I should clarify my sense of these words, especially need.
-For starters, you might review my caveats concerning need and fear.
+I have felt for several years that fear stood at the headwaters of all emotions, including those related to need.
+Additionally, what fear and need mean is less straightforward than often thought.
+Therefore, before diving into this, I should clarify my sense of these words, especially need.
+For this, please see What are the roots of thought? (p.602) to review my caveats concerning need and fear.

-Learning to speak Thai was the catalyst for firming up my understanding of ‘need’.
-I picked up Thai the easy way – living among non English speaking Thai folks.
-A particularly striking difference in thinking between my Western upbringing and Thai culture was in the use and meaning of the word want and need.
-I was used to thinking need, want and desire were different.
-For example, I may “want/desire” that yacht, but do I really need it?
-By contrast, the Thai’s, at least at the peasant level, don’t perceive a sharp distinction between need, want, or desire.
-The synonym-like nature of these words made sense to me, as did their Buddhist world view.
+Learning to speak Thai first deepened my understanding of need.
+I picked up the Thai language the easy way – living among non-English speaking Thai folks.
+A particularly striking difference in thinking between my Western upbringing and the Thai culture was in the use and meaning of the word want and need.
+I was accustomed to think need, want, and desire were different.
+For instance, I may want that yacht; however, do I really need it?
+By contrast, Thai’s, at least at the peasant level, don’t perceive a sharp distinction between need, want, and desire.
+The synonymic nature of these words made sense to me, as did their Buddhist worldview.

-How does regarding need, want and desire as synonym-like apply to the research results here?
-These are deeply connected to one’s pursuit of pleasure, just as fear, worry, and insecurity are deeply connected to one’s avoidance of pain.
-Consider these examples: need vs. fear, pleasure vs. pain, attraction vs. repulsion.
-While we’re at it, why not throw in love vs. hate, beauty vs. ugly, and good vs. bad.
-Note how these words correlate?
+Regarding need, want, and desire as virtual synonyms applies to this research.
+All of these connect deeply to our pursuit of pleasure.
+Similarly, fear, worry, and insecurity link deeply to our avoidance of pain.
+Consider these contrasting words: need vs. fear; pleasure vs. pain; attraction vs. repulsion.
+While we’re at it, why not include love vs. hate; beauty vs. ugly; and good vs. bad.
+Do you see how all these words correlate?